vechain-energy/oracle.vechain.energy/contracts/README.md

 - `value` is the value provided by the oracle
 - `updatedAt` is the unix timestamp when the value was last determined

 To support a decentralized approach, an aggregator contract `OracleAggregatorUpgradeable` can be deployed and load values from multiple configurable sources.
-The median value of all sources is calculated and return within the contract.
+The median value of all sources is calculated and returned by the contract.

 ## Contract Details